-Click the History button on the search panel to switch between the currently displayed search term and search options, and the ones you used before.
+Click the History button on the Search panel to switch between the currently displayed search term and search options, and the ones you used before.
 This way you can easily work with two search actions.
-E.g. if you need to do a search-and-replace in several blocks in a file, and you want to find the block by searching for another word, first search for the word and then do the search-and-replace in the first block.
+If you need to do a search-and-replace in several blocks in a file, for example, and you want to find the block by searching for another word, first search for the word and then do the search-and-replace in the first block.
 Then click the History button to instantly get back the search term.
 Find the second block, and click the History button again to get the search-and-replace search term and options.

 If you only want to recall the search text or the replacement text, without changing any of the search options, right-click on the search box or replace box.
-The right-click menu will list the last 16 search texts or replacement texts.
+The right-click menu lists the last 16 search texts or replacement texts.

 Search|Prepare to Search